Last-Order/Minyami/readme.md

 `npm install minyami -g`

-There's also a UserScript in the root directory of this project called `Minyami Extractor` which can help you to extract m3u8 files urls from web pages.
-Please install it with a browser UserScript management extension such as VioletMoney(recommended).
+There's also a UserScript in the root directory of this project called `Minyami Extractor` which can help you to extract m3u8 file urls from web pages.
+Please install it via a browser UserScript management extension such as VioletMonkey(recommended).

 Press `Enter` twice to show `Minyami Extractor` on supported websites.